 Updated 7:12 p.m.
 May 17: Revised with additional information.

-About 50% of Texas adults had received at least one dose of the vaccine as of May 2, according to the state’s dashboard.
-In El Paso County, more than 411,400 people had received an initial dose, or 63% of the population age 16 and older.
+Close to 50% of Texans age 12 and older had received at least one dose of the COVID-19 vaccine as of May 17, according to the state’s dashboard.
+In El Paso County, more than 440,00 people had received an initial dose.